Sniper Ghost Warrior Contracts: Plot

 Siberia has claimed its independence after a war with Russia and Mongolia.
-Nergui Kurchatov, Siberia's Prime Minister, is skeptical of the people's hope for a fair distribution of wealth, and soon becomes an autocratic ruler.
+Nergui Kurchatov, Siberia's prime minister, is skeptical of the people's hope for a fair distribution of wealth, and soon becomes an autocratic ruler.
 In the face of corruption and abuse of power of the new government, an armed opposition is established, called the Siberian Wolves.

-A sniper, codenamed "Seeker", is sent on a series of dangerous missions by a mysterious sponsor, progressing eliminating members of Siberia's elite, including the CEO of an oil company, a scientist seeking to genetically modify the Siberian people, a duo of crime lords, and Nergui Kurchatov himself as the final hit.
+A sniper mercenary, codenamed "Seeker", is sent on a series of dangerous missions by a mysterious sponsor codenamed "Handler", who is contracted to progressively eliminate members of Siberia's elite: General Dimitri Ivanovski; the CEO of an oil company, Igor Sekhov, and his wife Olga Kurchatova (sister of Nergui Kurchatov).
+Also included are a duo of crime lords: Sasha Petroshenko of the Yakutz clan, and Agvan Dorgev of West Siberian Syndicate; as well as a scientist seeking to genetically modify the Siberian people, Anatashia Elikanova, and her father, Zelik Elikanov, and finally Nergui Kurchatov himself as the last contract.

 Development

 Sniper Ghost Warrior Contracts is developed by CI Games, which is the developer of the Sniper: Ghost Warrior series.
 It focuses on several smaller sandboxes instead of an open world map, after the CEO of CI Games Marek Tymiński admitted "big mistake" in chasing AAA with Sniper Ghost Warrior 3.
 The game was announced in August 2018, and received its first gameplay during E3 2019.

 Sniper Ghost Warrior Contracts uses the CryEngine video game engine by Crytek, which is the same engine of Sniper: Ghost Warrior 2 and Sniper Ghost Warrior 3.